Close Menu

 Pluribus doesn’t share that faith.
 It treats technological scale as a warning rather than a reward.
 The more capable humans become, the more tightly the show pulls viewers back toward the planet they’re already failing to care for.
 Instead of opening access to the stars, our advancement becomes the reason access is restricted.

 We’re told the signal originates from impossibly far away, yet the Hive on Earth doesn’t even know who sent it.
-They also insist there are no aliens on this planet, a detail that quietly implies extraterrestrial life is already a known reality elsewhere.
+They also insist there are no aliens on Earth, a detail that quietly implies extraterrestrial life is already a known reality elsewhere.
 The show never stops to spell this out, largely because Carol never pushes past the answers that reinforce her fears.
 Still, the shape of the idea is clear.

 Pluribus has no interest in the promise of a just future.